safety-gear-for-ladakh-bike-trip

 Thanks for Subscribing our newsletter!

-When you are planning for a Ladakh bike trip the first and foremost thing that comes to your mind is compact packing, you need to make sure that all your essentials are there, however you should not burden yourself with lots of luggage bags.
-With our Leh Ladakh trip packages, you will have to not worry about the availability of basic items as well as other essential items.
+When you are planning for a Ladakh bike trip , the first and foremost thing that comes to your mind is compact packing; you need to make sure that all your essentials are there; however, you should not burden yourself with lots of luggage.
+With our Leh Ladakh trip packages , you don’t have to worry about the availability of basic or essential items throughout your journey.

-WanderOn in this blog presents a complete guide highlighting the must-have safety gears for a Ladakh bike trip so that your journey is hassle-free and you get to enjoy the best of Ladakh including the highest motorable passes, mesmerising lakes, enchanting valleys, and peaceful monasteries.
-The best riding gear for the Leh Ladakh bike trip includes riding jackets, riding boots, riding helmets and gloves as well as a basic first aid kit.
+In this blog we present a complete guide highlighting the must-have safety gear for a Ladakh bike trip so that your journey is hassle-free and you get to enjoy the best of Ladakh, including the highest motorable passes, mesmerizing lakes, enchanting valleys, and peaceful monasteries.
+The best riding gear for the Leh-Ladakh bike trip includes riding jackets, riding boots, riding helmets, and gloves as well as a basic first aid kit.

 What Protective Safety Gear Do You Need for a Ladakh Bike Trip?

-• Helmet: Always carry a high quality, DOT certified helmet, look for the one with clear and tinted visors that will help you in protecting your eyes from strong sunrays, while the clear one will help you at the time of night riding.
+• Helmet: Always carry a high-quality, DOT-certified helmet.
+Look for the one with clear and tinted visors that will help you protect your eyes from strong sunrays, while the clear one will help you ride at night.

-• Riding Jacket: Another important safety gear to carry for Ladakh bike trip includes a riding jacket.
-You can choose a jacket that has proper padding and ventilation, you need to invest in the one that has a removable thermal liner for unpredictable changing temperatures.
-Ensure it is waterproof or at least water resistant.
+• Riding Jacket: Another important piece of safety gear to carry for a Ladakh bike trip includes a riding jacket.
+You can choose a jacket that has proper padding and ventilation; you need to invest in the one that has a removable thermal liner for unpredictable changing temperatures.
+Ensure it is waterproof or at least water-resistant.

 • Riding Boots: Your riding boots are the best safety gear for Leh Ladakh bike trip.
-Carry sturdy, ankle high boots that can provide protection and support during long bike rides.
-Your shoes should be comfortable for walking as well, as there will be a lot to explore in the region.
+Carry sturdy, ankle-high boots that can provide protection and support during long bike rides.
+You should wear comfortable shoes for walking, as there will be a lot to see in the area.

 2. Clothing:

-• Full Sleeve T-Shirts: You are recommended to bring 2-3 moisture ridden full sleeve t-shirts.
-These provide sun protection and can be worn alone on warmer days or as a mid layer when it’s cooler.
+• Full Sleeve T-Shirts: You must carry 2-3 full sleeve t-shirts, which must be moisture-ridden.
+These offer protection from sun and can be worn alone even on warmer days as mid-layer clothing when temperatures become cooler.

 • Fleece & Woollen Sweaters: You can pack 3-4 pairs of comfortable and durable pants.
 Jeans work well, but specialised riding pants offer better comfort and protection.